Title:Writing by the Window

 "Why did you swallow the last breath, Grandpa?" is an emotional read where in the poet talks of the pains of parting with a life partner and the gullibility of old age.

-"Smiling and blushing like a shy bride, she looks up to the luminous moon till she wakes up to a mundane ritual laugh aloud till tears swallow her red cheeks
+the luminous moon till she wakes up to a mundane ritual laugh aloud till tears

 She sits down quietly reading spiritual texts."